-Boston University Reviews - Political Science Bachelors
+Boston University Reviews - Bachelor's in Political Science

 Boston University is a great school for anyone who is looking for a non-traditional experience.
 BU offers a number of incredible opportunities outside of the classroom.
 I studied abroad twice, had four amazing internships, and graduated in 3 years.
 BU will take you out of your comfort zone so if that's something you're interested in, I urge you to consider it.